pwnjack/sys-tools/remote-backup/README.md

 ## Description

-This script is designed to perform automated incremental backups of remote hosts using Rsync, and GPG encryption.
+This script is designed to perform automated backups of remote hosts using Rsync and GPG encryption.
 It allows you to securely back up specified directories on multiple hosts, store the encrypted backups locally, and maintain a local copy of the last backup state for efficient future backups.

 ## Prerequisites